The Singles Network Ministries

 —Ernest J., Greenville, SC, Never-Married, over 40

-Some of the changes are subtle and happen over time, but a few that I've personally experienced is a lack of understanding of what it means to be single.
+Some of the changes are subtle and happen over time, but a few that I've personally experienced are a lack of understanding of what it means to be single.
 We often think only of the marital status of a single person but don't look deep enough to recognize that this person may spend holidays alone.
 They may not have anyone to add to an emergency contact list or may long for someone to celebrate victories and heartaches with.
 Single is more than a relationship status.

 —Michelle E; Fletcher, NC, Engaged/Single Parent, over 40